-Over the past few years, I’ve given several interviews and readings which concern the writing process, and discuss the books themselves.
-For an overview of my work, you can watch the video created by the K.M.
-Hunter Award committee.
-Below are links to interviews pertaining to specific books.
+Over the past few years, I’ve given interviews and readings that concern the writing process, and discuss the books themselves.

 The Colorado Review ran an extensive conversation between me and writer Eric Maroney.
 We ranged from aesthetics to ideas about the writing process to the ethics of abortion and climate change.
 It was awesome to move so fluidly through all these topics.

 My artistic exchange with collage artist Catherine Mellinger was vital to the book’s creation.
 This article describes that process.